All About Apple Cider Vinegar Tea

 What are not the benefits of apple cider vinegar?

 They are many potential benefits linked to drinking apple cider vinegar.
 However, not all are backed up by science.
 For example, this vinegar may do very little for sore throat[6], arthritis[7], reducing dandruff or dealing with lice[8].
+Based on current scientific data, apple cider vinegar may not have a huge range of benefits, but those that are proven may be stronger than in some other drinks or food.

 Apple Cider Vinegar Tea Recipe

 Apple cider vinegar drink is very easy to make.
 Although the most common recipe includes cinnamon and lemon, you may change the ingredients to suit your taste.
 It goes well with a bit of rosemary leaves, or with lemon and honey.
 For ours, we used powdered cinnamon, honey and green tea, and a teaspoon of lemon juice.
+Choose organic apple cider vinegar of a higher quality.
+Different types have a different flavor, so choosing the right one is important for getting the tastiest cup.
+In other words, if you wouldn’t like to drink it just diluted in water, don’t use it for making tea either.

 You will need: